utah-cs4470-sp25/class/hw13/README.md

 it's not at the top of the stack.

-(Added **April 8**) In addition, when you pop indices after the array access, you must pop all at once instead of outputting several `sub rsp _` instructions.
+(Added **April 8**) In addition, when you pop indices after the array access, you must pop all at once instead of outputting several `add rsp _` instructions.
-Calculate the total SPACE to free and output one instruction: `sub rsp SPACE`.
+Calculate the total SPACE to free and output one instruction: `add rsp SPACE`.

 > More detail on the `GAP` computation: Imagine an array of rank `R`.
 Without
 > optimization, the array is copied to the top of the stack, and then `R`